 Disclaimer: All rights to Naruto belong to Masashi Kishimoto and its respective publishing house.
 The same goes for Hiro Mashima for his utterly delightful series, Fairy Tail.

-Author's Notes: I had to take a few creative liberties and acknowledge canon discrepancies with scenes involving a mindless kyuubified Naruto.
+Author's Notes: I had to take creative liberties with scenes involving a mindless kyuubified Naruto.
 Approach it with an open mind.
-That shit is hard to write.
+That shit is hard to write, yo.
 Kudos to Vandenbz, Sir Godot and OZxOZ for their help.

 When we crave salvation, we become crueller than ever